4 important REASONS TO wave goodbye to WHEY and go PLANT BASED

 I suppose this pattern continued for as long as it did because I was just unaware of other options, ignorant about the differences between plants and animals as viable protein sources, or just resistant to change.
-As I became more educated about plant-based nutrition, I eventually decided to take a good hard look at the science to educate myself about plant-based vs animal-based protein.
+As I became more educated about plant-based nutrition, I eventually decided to take a good hard look at the science to educate myself about plant-based protein vs animal-based protein.
 I thought that after a thorough analysis I would be able to make an informed decision to either course-correct or continue just as I always had.
-The following is what I found:
+I felt compelled to share what I learned so that more people can make informed and conscious choices about the fuel they put in their body and the impact it may have on health and performance .

 As an athlete, the nutrition advice that I had always received was that animals were a necessary source of protein in our diets and paramount for growth and development as humans.
 While true that protein is essential to human bodily function, it is simply not true that our protein must come from animals.
 Why then, did I assume it was impossible to grow big and strong eating just fruits, vegetables, and grains?
 This is the myth that has been sold to us by industrial farming companies, global food providers, and big supplement companies for far too long.

 The myth largely stems from complete versus incomplete proteins.
 Animal proteins as isolated sources, are more “complete”, meaning they contain an adequate proportion of all nine of the essential amino acids required for the dietary needs of humans.
 Essential amino acids are “essential” because they are not synthesized in the body, we must get them from our diet.
-Plants, on the other hand, are considered “incomplete” sources of protein.
+Plant based protein, on the other hand, is considered “incomplete” sources of protein.
 Although they often contain all 9 essential amino acids, they are usually low or deficient in one or more of these amino acids making them "incomplete."
-The problem with this logic is that it only takes into consideration each source of protein in isolation rather than looking at them in combination.
+The problem with this logic is that it only takes into consideration each source of plant based protein in isolation rather than looking at them in combination.

 Complementary proteins are proteins that combine to create a complete protein because one makes up for what the other is lacking and vice versa.
 A good example of this is the combination of beans and rice or yellow pea protein and brown rice protein.
-Additionally, to address the growing demand for plant-based protein alternatives, there are now some breakthrough options available that have a PDCAAS of 1.0, which is equivalent to what you get from whey and animal-based sources.
+Additionally, to address the growing demand for plant-based protein alternatives, there are now some breakthrough options available that have a PDCAAS of 1.0 which is equivalent to what you get from whey and animal-based sources.
+When choosing a protein powder be sure to look for a combo of 2 or more vegan protein sources to ensure you're getting the full range of essential amino acids.

 I don’t think anyone would disagree that eating spinach all day isn’t the solution to better health, for the same reasons that eating burgers and steak all day aren’t either.
 We were intended to eat a variety of foods to get the full spectrum of macro and micronutrients that our body needs to function properly.
 Since there is an abundance of protein-containing vegetables, grains, and legumes in existence, we are completely capable of meeting all of our protein needs from plants alone.
-The key lies in eating a wide variety to get adequate levels of all the essential amino acids.
+One of the biggest question that plant-based dieters get is, "Where do you get your protein?"
+The easy answer..."B**ch Peas!"

 “Rice protein isolate consumption post resistance exercise decreases fat-mass and increases lean body mass, skeletal muscle hypertrophy, power and strength comparable to whey protein isolate.”

-As the science and demand for plant-based proteins continues to grow, we can expect to see more data emerge that supports plant-based proteins as comparable to whey for the purpose of athletic training, recovery, and muscle growth.
-At LYFE FUEL, we're out to prove that plant-based option aren't just equivalent, but are actually SUPERIOR!
+As the science and demand for plant-based proteins continues to grow, we can expect to see more data emerge that supports vegan protein powder as comparable to whey for the purpose of athletic training, recovery, and muscle growth.
+At LYFE FUEL, we're out to prove that plan- based protein isn't just equivalent, but is actually SUPERIOR!

 In changing my diet and making the decision to live and eat healthily, I came to understand how important it is to know the source of everything that we consume and to analyze the entire supply chain.
 Just as important as the type of food we eat is knowing where those foods come from, how they were treated, and for the animals used for meat and dairy, what they ate throughout the production process.
 One of many problems with our food system as it exists today is that the food production chain is ambiguous, confusing, and impersonal.
 Food companies frequently take advantage of a weak and confusing regulatory system by using clever marketing tactics to fool the consumer into believing they are eating clean and healthy, which is not always the case.